Pimento Cheese Hand Pies

 Poole’s Diner, Raleigh, NC

-JBF Award winner Ashley Christensen served this handheld treats at her collaborative Beard House dinner with fellow Award winner, Tandy Wilson.
-The pair celebrated the 10-year anniversaries of their lauded eateries, Poole's Diner, and City House, respectively.
+JBF Award winner Ashley Christensen served these handheld treats at her collaborative Beard House dinner with fellow Award winner, Tandy Wilson.
+The pair prepared a feast to celebrate the 10-year anniversaries of their lauded eateries, Poole's Diner, and City House, respectively.

 - 1 1/4 cups plus 1 tablespoon all-purpose flour

 - 1/2 cup (1 stick) unsalted butter, cut into 1/2-inch cubes

 - 4 teaspoons sugar

 - 1/2 small to medium red bell pepper (or 1/4 cup store-bought roasted red peppers, drained)

 - 1 tablespoon cider vinegar

 - 2 teaspoons hot sauce